Debarati9816/Debarati9816/README.md

 -Check the project here https://github.com/Debarati9816/Weather-App.git

 ### Password Geneartor Using Python
 -Generates passwords using a mix of uppercase and lowecase letters, digits and special characters.
-It allows users to specify the desised length of the password and the user can choose weather to include special characters in the password.
+It allows users to specify the desired length of the password and the user can choose weather to include special characters in the password.

 -The main programming language **Python** is used for developing the application.
 And it provides consents for different types of characters.
 Random module is used for generating random characters.